A Quantitative Study of SMS Phishing Detection: Introduction

 In this paper, our objective is to bridge the existing gaps by undertaking a comprehensive online study.
 This will offer a more profound insight into the influence of messaging content and user characteristics on interaction rates, comfort levels, and judgement between real and fake messages.
-In the initial phase, we carried out an online user study focused on smishing detection.
-To draw correlations with various factors, we incorporated a follow-up survey that encompasses several standardized metrics.
-Our study utilized nine authentic SMS screenshots and seven fake ones.
+In the main part of the study, we carried out an online user survey focused on smishing detection.
+To draw correlations with various factors, we incorporated a post-survey that encompasses several standardized metrics.